EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 But it's optional to have IPv6 support.
 Having IPv6 support lets you to allow IPv6 outgoing connections to the clusters hosted on your Host.

-Creating dAPP on an IPv6 only instance would limit the contracts from connecting to majority of IPv4 peers.
+Creating dApp on an IPv6 only instance would limit the contracts from connecting to majority of IPv4 peers.
 Which makes the host unreliable.
 Due to this nature if you support only IPv6 this would cause your reputation scores to sit at a lower value or even can be '0' due to inability of reaching the peers.

 If you aren't having IPv4 support in your Host please follow [this guild](./configuration.md#enabling-ipv4-support) to setup IPv4.